EllaKaye/BradleyTerryScalable/README.md

 toy_fit_MAP <- btfit(toy_btdata, 1.1)
 ```

-`btfit` objects are a list, and they are not designed to be examined directly, but to be passed to other methods.
+`btfit` objects are lists, and they are not designed to be examined directly, but to be passed to other methods.

 Methods for a `btfit` object
 ----------------------------

-### `summary.btift`, `coef.btfit` and `vcov.btfit`
+### `summary.btfit()`, `coef.btfit()` and `vcov.btfit()`

-The `summary.btfit` method returns a list with
+The `summary.btfit()` method returns a list with

--   `call`: the call to `btfit`
+-   `call`: the call to `btfit()`
 -   `item_summary`: a data frame with one row for each item in the fit (note that this can be fewer than the number of items in the data, if there were any components of size one, or if the fit was on a subset).
-Items are ranking in descending order *within each component*
+Items are ranked in descending order *within each component*
 -   `component_summary`: a data frame with one row per component in the fit.

-The standard errors are *not* returned by default (since the underlying `vcov.btfit` function can be slow for large matrices), but can be included by setting `SE = TRUE`.
-It is also possible to set a reference item, and to return the summary for only a subset of components (see `?summary.btfit`).
+The standard errors are *not* returned by default (since the underlying `vcov.btfit()` function can be slow for large matrices), but can be included by setting `SE = TRUE`.
+It is also possible to set a reference item, and to return the summary for only a subset of components (see `?summary.btfit()`).

-The `coef.btfit` method extracts the parameter estimates.
-This is the strength parameter, on the log scale, constrained such that the mean of the estimates is zero.
-By default a vector if `btfit` was run on the full-dataset or a list of vectors otherwise, but there is also the possibility of returning a data frame by setting `as_df = TRUE`.
+The `coef.btfit()` method extracts the parameter estimates.
+This is the strength parameter, on the log scale, constrained (by default) such that the mean of the estimates is zero.
+By default it is a vector if `btfit()` was run on the full dataset, or a list of vectors otherwise, but there is also the possibility of returning a data frame by setting `as_df = TRUE`.

-The `vcov.btfit` method returns the variance-covariance matrix (or a list of these matrices by component), and also has `ref` and `subset` arguments (see `?vcov.btfit`).
+The `vcov.btfit()` method returns the variance-covariance matrix (or a list of these matrices by component), and also has `ref` and `subset` arguments (see `?vcov.btfit()`).

 ``` r
 summary(citations_fit)